stela2502/Singularity_Tutorial/docs/index.md

 In the Jupyter lab web page, you can open a 'Terminal' - that is all we need to build an image.

-## Desining your own Apptainer HPC Image
+# Designing Your Own Apptainer HPC Image

-Right from the start you should consider how you want to interact with the image:
+When designing your Apptainer HPC image, consider how you want to interact with it:

-    1. Command line tools only
-    2. Interactive software
-    3. A server started in the image
+1. **A Server Started in the Image**
+   You may want your image to launch a server upon startup, facilitating remote access and interaction.
+   We will not cover that esplicitly here.

+2. **Command Line Tools Only**
+   For those who ONLY rely on command line tools I recommand to create a script that handles the apptainer loading (incluiding all binds and other apptainer options) and make that script available as a command if you load the Lua module.
+We will not cover this version here, but you can look into my [Rustody_image github Repo](https://github.com/stela2502/Rustody_image) if you are interested.

+3. **Interactive Software**
-If you primarily use interactive sessions based on R or Python for your daily work, I recommend installing Jupyter lab as well.
-This interface provides numerous possibilities for interacting with your software.
+   If you primarily use interactive sessions based on R or Python, I recommend installing JupyterLab.
+This provides numerous possibilities for interacting with your software like Terminal access, console access to R and Python, and also Jupter notebooks for R and Python.

+I recommand to create a script that handles the apptainer loading (incluiding all binds and other options) and make that script available as a command if you load the Lua module.
+We will not cover this version hgere, but you can look into my [Rustody_image github Repo](https://github.com/stela2502/Rustody_image) if you are interested.

+## Minimal Configuration

 For a minimal configuration, we need the following: